 For the caramel: Add all of the ingredients to a small sauce pan and turn the heat to medium.
 Whisk until smooth and combined.
 Once the mixture starts to bubble, let it cook for about a minute just until it starts to thicken, that's it!
 Don't cook it too long or it will get overly thick.
 This caramel will thicken even more as it sits, so just gently reheat it or add some plant milk to thin it out some, if desired.

-To make with regular all-purpose flour: Omit the potato starch and use the same weight amount of all-purpose flour (192g).
+- To make with regular all-purpose flour: Omit the potato starch completely and use the same weight amount as the oat flour for all-purpose flour (192g).

 - Cornstarch: Potato starch will yield the best fluffiest pancakes, but if you cannot find this (I linked above to the one I order), sub with cornstarch.
 But since cornstarch weighs less per tablespoon than potato starch, you can either follow the same weight amount of 40 grams, or if you don't have a scale, you will need 5 tablespoons.